The library accepts applications for positions that are listed and open.

-Serve behind the scenes a few hours per week to assist staff with processing and transferring books patrons have requested.
+Serve behind the scenes a few hours per week to shelve books or assist staff with processing and transferring books patrons have requested.
 Volunteers will (tasks vary from branch to branch) locate, and retrieve books on the shelves, or empty bins, discharge items with a computer device, shelve materials on the HOLDS shelves or book truck, and/or place materials in bins to go to other libraries.
 Volunteers at Penrose Library and Mobile Library Services will have free parking!

 Movie Time for English Language Learners